Dieter Dorn

-Dieter Dorn (born 31 October 1935 in Leipzig) is a German theatre director, also for the opera, the manager of the Münchner Kammerspiele from 1983 to 2001 and now manager of the Bavarian Staatsschauspiel.
+Dieter Dorn (born 31 October 1935 in Leipzig) is a German theatre director, also for the opera, the manager of the Münchner Kammerspiele from 1983 to 2001, then manager of the Bavarian Staatsschauspiel until 2011.

 Career

-Dieter Dorn studied at the Theaterhochschule Leipzig.
+Born in Leipzig on 31 October 1935, Dorn studied at the Theaterhochschule Leipzig.
 In 1956, he left East Germany and studied at the Max-Reinhardt-Schule für Schauspiel in Berlin with Hilde Körber, the founder of the school, and Lucie Höflich.

-He was engaged at the State Theatre in Hanover from 1958 until 1961 as an actor and a dramaturge, then worked as a journalist and radio speaker for the NDR.
-In 1964, he returned to the theatre at the Landesbühne Hanover, then in Essen.
-In the early 1970s, he staged at the Schauspielhaus Hamburg and at the Schaubühne in Berlin, and as a guest in Oberhausen, Basel, Wien and the Burgtheater.
+He was engaged at the Landesbühne Hannover from 1958 until 1961 as an actor and a dramaturge, then worked as a journalist and radio speaker for the NDR.
+In 1964, he returned to the theatre at the Landesbühne Hanover, then moved to Essen.
+In the early 1970s, he staged at the Schauspielhaus Hamburg and at the Schaubühne in Berlin, and as a guest in Oberhausen, Basel, and the Burgtheater in Vienna.

 Münchner Kammerspiele

 In 1976, Dorn moved to the Münchner Kammerspiele as a senior director, opening with Lessing’s Minna von Barnhelm with Cornelia Froboess in the title role.
 He concentrated first on other German classical authors such as Goethe and Kleist and then focused on Shakespeare.
 He staged six plays in collaboration with the literary manager Michael Wachsmann, the theatre's artistic director since 1986, who translated the complete texts: A Midsummer Night's Dream (1978), Twelfth Night (1980), Troilus and Cressida (1986), King Lear (1992), The Tempest (1994), and Cymbeline (1998).
 The stage sets were by Jürgen Rose who built large empty spaces.
 One of his protagonists was Rolf Boysen who played Lear, for example.
-Dorn promoted contemporary theatre, such as world premieres of the plays of Botho Strauß, in 1988 Besucher (Visitors), in 1991 Schlusschor (Final Chorus), and in 1996 Ithaka, with Bruno Ganz.
-Dorn had become the theatre's director in 1983.
+Dorn promoted contemporary theatre, such as world premieres of ten plays of Botho Strauß, in 1988 Besucher (Visitors), in 1991 Schlusschor (Final Chorus), and in 1996 Ithaka, with Bruno Ganz.
+Dorn had become the theatre's director (Intendant) in 1983.